v1rusnl/opencloud-journal/README.md

 ## jtxBoard compatibility via DAVx5

-The app mirrors the three jtxBoard entry classes over CalDAV:
+The app mirrors the three jtxBoard entry classes over CalDAV (but it should work with other Apps/Programs that support these collection classes:

 - **Journal**: `VJOURNAL` with `DTSTART`
 - **Note**: `VJOURNAL` without `DTSTART`
-- **Task**: `VTODO` with optional start/due date, status, progress and priority -> Also working with Thunderbird
+- **Task**: `VTODO` with optional start/due date, status, progress and priority -> Also tested with Thunderbird

 The UI reads both `VJOURNAL` and `VTODO` collections.
 Before deleting an externally-synced item, it refreshes the resource ETag so changes made by DAVx5/jtxBoard after page load do not cause avoidable `412 Precondition Failed` errors.
 Weak ETags are kept verbatim and are not sent through `If-Match`, because HTTP strong comparison cannot match a weak ETag.
 Existing objects retain unrecognized iCalendar properties when edited, which helps avoid losing jtxBoard-specific metadata.